Syros is the capital of Cyclades prefecture. The distance from Piraeus port is 83 n.miles and has an area of 86 sq. km.

 Ano Syros (upper Syros), in perfect opposition with Ermoupoli, is built with a medieval Cycladic way, with arches, narrow lanes, graphic taverns, portrays the habits and the way of life of residents of the island (Catholics in their bigger part), before the big bloom of Ermoupolis.

 Syros coastline is intended with inlets with hot waters and sandy beaches.
 Famous for their neo-classic house and their beautiful sandy beaches, Finikas, Delagratsia and Galissa.
 Many beaches have access only from the sea, like Delfini and Gramata, where ancient seamen engraved wishes for their boats on the rocks.

 Syros is also called “The Lady of the Cyclades” or “the Aegean’s bride” because of its nobility – a result of the prosperous past.

 Hermoupolis is the capital of Syros and the capital of the Cyclades islands as well.
 The whole town is a monument to its past.
-Old style architecture, neoclassical houses such as the town at Miaoulis’ square and the Apollon theatre.
+Old style architecture, and neoclassical houses such as the town at Miaoulis’ Square and the Apollon theatre.

 Poseidonia & Agathopes